Glam Ghosts

 My problem.

-Even beginning to listen on a piece of paper makes me grow weary and I'm thinking all this to myself.
+Even beginning to list them on a piece of paper makes me grow weary.
+And I'm thinking all this to myself.

 My problem.